 In-house of horrors: Why energy retailers are turning away from self-builds

-As the Australian energy sector grapples with rapid change, market volatility, and the transition to renewables, many companies find themselves at a crossroads: adapt quickly with new technology solutions or risk falling behind competitors in an increasingly complex National Electricity Market.
+As the energy sector undergoes rapid change and experiences extensive market volatility, many companies find themselves at a crossroads: Adapt quickly with new technology solutions or risk falling behind competitors.

 While in-house development offers the allure of tailor-made systems, it comes with its own set of hurdles.
-From resource allocation and technical debt to compliance with the Australian Energy Regulator, integration with legacy systems, and the Australian Energy Market Operator, energy retailers face a complex landscape when embarking on internal software projects.
+From resource allocation and technical debt to regulatory compliance and integration with legacy systems, energy retailers face a complex landscape when embarking on internal software projects.

-This blog will explore the key difficulties Australian energy retailers encounter when developing software in-house, and highlight why so many are turning to industry specific pre-built solutions.
-Whether you're considering a major in-house project or looking to improve current development processes, understanding these obstacles is crucial for success in today's dynamic energy market, from Queensland to Victoria and beyond.
+This blog will explore the key difficulties energy retailers encounter when developing software in-house, and highlight why so many are turning to industry specific pre-built solutions.
+Whether you're considering a major in-house project or looking to improve current development processes, understanding these obstacles is crucial for success in today's dynamic energy market.

 The dream of in-house development